awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 1. Choose **Create policy**\.

 **Important**
 When you choose a resource data sync on the **Inventory Detail View** page, Systems Manager automatically creates the **Amazon\-GlueServiceRoleForSSM** role\.
-This role enables AWS Glue to access the Amazon S3 bucket for resource data sync\.
+This role allows AWS Glue to access the Amazon S3 bucket for resource data sync\.
 Systems Manager automatically attaches the following policies to the role:
-**Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}**: This policy enables communication between AWS Glue and Systems Manager Inventory\.
+**Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}**: This policy allows communication between AWS Glue and Systems Manager Inventory\.
-`AWSGlueServiceRole`: This is an AWS managed policy that enables access to AWS Glue\.
+`AWSGlueServiceRole`: This is an AWS managed policy that allows access to AWS Glue\.
 If a policy with the name **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** already exists in your IAM user account, and this policy isn't attached to the **Amazon\-GlueServiceRoleForSSM** role, then the system returns an error\.
 To resolve this issue, use the IAM console to verify that the contents of the **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** policy match the inline policy in this procedure\.
 Then attach the policy to the **Amazon\-GlueServiceRoleForSSM** role\.

 ## Querying data on the inventory detailed view page<a name="systems-manager-inventory-query-detail-view"></a>